morganlyle/Impulse/journals/Nellies_star_log.md

 * Wrote code to convert product dictionary lists to Django fixtures

-* First steps of deployment
+* First steps of CI

 * Wrote a test

 * Having models use the data in our json data file

-In trying to start deployment, we changed urls in fetch statements that didn't already have environment variables.
+In trying to start CI, we changed urls in fetch statements that didn't already have environment variables.
 Somehow this broke the checkout for some of us, and led to an involved troubleshoot that was solved by deleting all but the first two migrations in subscriptions.

 I wrote a test that tests if a Clothing model exists in products.